 Data from EudraVigilance are published in the European database of suspected adverse drug reaction reports.

-Reports for common drug substances used in nationally authorised medicines will be published during 2013.
+Reports for common drug substances used in nationally authorised medicines are available since October 2014.

 ERMS aims to strengthen pharmacovigilance systems by putting measures in place to allow the early detection, assessment, minimisation and communication of risks of medicines in Europe throughout their lifecycle.